envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 3 - Environments/39 - What is the purpose of using nvm and a.md

 A `.nvmrc` file and `nvm` allow users to switch to the correct node version with `nvm use`, ensuring a consistent environment.

+**Note**: `nvm` allows you to quickly install and use different versions of node via the command line.

 **References**:

 -   [nvm repository](https://github.com/creationix/nvm)